Aller au contenu

 • Defining a model

-• Processing inputs and calling backward
+• Processing inputs (forward pass)

 Still Left: